Man Who Rescued Orphaned Toddler Says His Father Was a Hero

 “Everybody was gone,” besides the dead and injured, Brooks recalled.

-Brooks and his son grabbed the little boy by his arms and pulled, but his legs were trapped under the body of the man they now understand to have been his father Kevin, who was laying facedown on the ground with an arm around Aiden.
+Brooks and his son grabbed the little boy by his arms and pulled, but his legs were trapped under the body of the man they now understand to have been his father, Kevin, who was lying facedown on the ground with an arm around Aiden.

 Worried they would injure the boy if they kept tugging, the duo propped his father up slightly to free the toddler, who was covered in blood.